Start Here

-The Journey of Christian
+The Christian’s Journey

 Like Christian, I live a pilgrim’s life—traveling toward eternity, striving to keep one eye on the Celestial City and the other on the daily activities of this world.
+The path is at times steep, and sin makes this world a dry and weary land.
+Yet the Lord Jesus Christ is present in every valley and on every mountaintop.

-A Personal Pilgrim’s Journal
+A Pilgrim’s Journal

 I would be delighted to hear from you.
-I enjoy learning alongside like-minded Christians whose paths converge with mine, as fellow pilgrims traveling “from this world to that which is to come.”
+I enjoy learning alongside like-minded Christians whose paths converge with mine, fellow pilgrims traveling “from this world to that which is to come.”

 With every blessing for the journey ahead,